Boyfriend of slain Gabby Petito charged with bank card fraud

 An attorney who has represented the Petito family also did not immediately respond for comment.

+“No piece of information is too small or inconsequential to support our efforts in this investigation,” Schneider said in a statement.

-Petito and Laundrie grew up together on Long Island, New York, but moved in recent years to North Port, Florida, where his parents live.
+Petito and Laundrie grew up together on Long Island, New York, but they moved in recent years to North Port where his parents live.
 Their home, about 35 miles (55 kilometers) south of Sarasota, was searched by investigators earlier this week, and a Ford Mustang driven by Laundrie’s mother was towed from the driveway.
 Authorities believe Laundrie drove that car to the Carlton Reserve before disappearing.

 ——